Kong/lua-resty-lmdb/README.md

 the content of LMDB will be cleaned up.

-The default value is null string, and this feature will be disabled.
+The default value is null string, which means this feature is disabled by default.

 [Back to TOC](#table-of-contents)